Issue

 Jailbreaking

-Jailbreaking is the process of disabling the limitations imposed by a device's manufacturer.
-Jailbreaking is generally performed on Apple devices running the iOS operating system, such as iPhone or iPad, and it removes the restrictions set by Apple.
-This enables users to install third-party software from outside the official app store.
+Jailbreaking is disabling the limitations imposed by a device's manufacturer.
+Jailbreaking is generally performed on Apple devices running the iOS operating system, such as an iPhone or iPad, and it removes the restrictions set by Apple.
+This enables users to install third-party software from sources other than the official app store.

-Essentially, jailbreaking enables users to make changes (such as changing their iPhone's default browser or mail client) or use software that Apple does not authorize.
+Essentially, jailbreaking enables users to make changes (such as changing their iPhone's default browser or mail client) or use software not authorized by Apple.

-How can I tell that my device is rooted or jailbroken?
+How can I tell that my device is rooted/jailbroken?

-There are several ways to verify if the Android device has been rooted.
-You can use ESET Password Manager mobile application, ESET Mobile Security for Android, ESET Endpoint Security for Android, or you can view the status information directly on your device to verify whether your device has been rooted or jailbroken.
+There are several ways to verify if the Android device is rooted.
+You can use the ESET Password Manager mobile application, ESET Mobile Security for Android, ESET Endpoint Security for Android, or you can view the status information directly on your device to verify whether your device is rooted or jailbroken.

 -

-On your mobile device, open the ESET Password Manager application and log in to your account.
+On your mobile device, open the ESET Password Manager app and log in to your account.

 -